 How Shall We Begin Again?

-“In February 2023, fifty people will gather for a two-day performance event…how can I describe the performance…perhaps, between portraiture, protest and something like a prayer.
+“In February 2023, fifty people gathered for a two-day performance…how can I describe the performance…perhaps, between portraiture, protest and something like a prayer.
 On its simplest level it’s about how we reconnect with ourselves, our bodies and each other.

 Just a moment,